“Teen Proof” Your Home

 Do you suspect your child might be using tobacco, alcohol, marijuana, or worse?
 And if they’re too young, or you don’t suspect drug use, how do you prevent your child from using in the first place?

-As an Empowering Parents 1-on-1 Coach, I speak with many parents who struggle to free their children from addiction.
+As an Empowering Parents parent coach, I speak with many parents who struggle to free their children from addiction.
 Their experiences are incredibly frustrating and isolating, yet frighteningly common.

 To help prevent drug abuse, a good first step is to “teen proof” your home, as described in My Child is Using Drugs or Drinking Alcohol — What Should I Do?.
 Remove any substance that could be abused such as alcohol, prescription medications or tobacco.
 If it’s not possible to remove these substances from your home entirely, try to at least create barriers to access.
 This includes putting substances in a locked cabinet, safe, or box.